 All other screens were updated to reflect the new design.
 This took the form of updated colors, as well as a few subtle UI changes.

 In order to onboard users to the new look and features of schedules, I was tasked to create a series of simplified instructional graphics that would be inserted into the app via Pendo.

 Redesigned Schedules for iOS was rolled out in beta to a select few customers in mid-June.
-It is currently in the product release pipeline, and is scheduled for general rollout in Q4 2018.
+It was fully released in Q4 2018.

 “PagerDuty’s mobile app lets our team quickly take action in real time so we are always-on and bringing the world’s football stories to our customers.
 The new mobile schedules experience helps me know when I’m going on and off call, and see our team’s on-call schedule at a glance—plus my team is happy since it’s never been easier to trade shifts when we need to.” – Tiago Queiroz, OneFootball

 Read more about Schedules for iOS and other PagerDuty mobile features here.